 Heat an extra large frying pan or saucepan over medium high heat.
 Add the lamb, rosemary, thyme, salt and pepper, gently breaking up the lamb to cover the surface of the pan.
 Cook the meat, using the back of a wooden spoon to break up the meat and stirring occasionally.
 When the mince is no longer pink, add the onions, carrots, garlic and mushrooms and sauté for approx 5 minutes or until softened.
 Drain off excess fat.

-Add the tomato puree and cook, stirring constantly, for 2 minutes.
+Add the tomato paste and cook, stirring constantly, for 2 minutes.
 Pour in the red wine and reduce until almost dry, then add the stock and Worcestershire sauce.
 Reduce the heat to medium low and simmer for 15 minutes.
 Taste and season to taste with salt and pepper.

 While the meat cooks, cover the potatoes with cold water and add 1 tsp salt to the pot.
 Boil the potatoes and cook for about 20 minutes until fork tender.
 Drain and return to the pan.
 Allow them to sit for 1 minute to steam ‘dry’, tossing gently once or twice.
 Add the butter and egg yolks and mash thoroughly until smooth.
 Add half of the parmesan into the potato and mix well.
 Season with salt and pepper to taste.